The Classical Compact Groups and Gaussian Multiplicative Chaos: Riemann-Hilbert Problem for a System of Orthogonal Polynomials and a Differential Identity

 with $q_k$ as above and $\left( \frac{\text{d}Y^{-1}}{\text{d}z} \tilde{Y} \right)_{22} (z_k) = \lim_{z \rightarrow z_k} \left(\frac{\text{d}Y^{-1}}{\text{d}z} \tilde{Y} \right)_{22} (z)$ with $z \rightarrow z_k$ non-tangentially to the unit circle. \end{proposition}

-\begin{proof} The proof for $\alpha_k \neq 0$, $k = 1,2,4,5$ works exactly like the proof of Proposition 2.1 in \cite{ClaeysKrasovsky}.
+\textbf{Proof:} The proof for $\alpha_k \neq 0$, $k = 1,2,4,5$ works exactly like the proof of Proposition 2.1 in \cite{ClaeysKrasovsky}.
 We have to modify their (2.16), which we replace with our (\ref{eqn:f diff}).
 The singularities at $\pm 1$ are independent of $p$ and $t$ and thus always stay within $f_{p,t}$.
-As in their Remark 2.2 we then get the identity for $\alpha_k = 0$ for some $k \in \{1,2,4,5\}$ by letting that $\alpha_k$ go to zero in (\ref{eqn:f diff}), which is continuous in $\alpha_k$ on both sides. \end{proof}